What Might Delay Settlement of Your Personal Injury Case?

 If it is not clear who is at fault in your claim, this can substantially delay your settlement.
 Defendant insurance companies try to find any way to avoid paying a settlement.
 If they can assign blame elsewhere, they will always try to do so.

-If damages and policy limits are substantial, both sides may do accident reconstruction or various other types of expert reports in an attempt to prove their case.
+If damages and policy limits are substantial, both sides may conduct accident reconstructions or obtain various other types of expert reports in an attempt to prove their case.

-In this case, you may need to collect evidence with your attorney and present this to the insurance company defending the claim.
+In this case, you may need to collect evidence with your attorney and present it to the insurance company handling the claim.

 When you do not present sufficient evidence to show the case would win in court, claims adjusters will often delay proceedings, possibly even refusing to make an offer.
-Delayed investigation usually leads to delayed settlement.
+A delayed investigation usually leads to a delayed settlement.

-The following form of evidence can all help you to prove culpability in a car accident:
+The following forms of evidence can all help you prove culpability in a car accident:

-You could find the insurance company conducts an independent investigation.
-If there is a discrepancy between your findings and the findings of the insurer, your attorney will then need to prove the other driver was at fault as negotiations unfold.
+The insurance company may also conduct an independent investigation.
+If there is a discrepancy between your findings and the insurer’s findings, your attorney will need to prove the other driver was at fault as negotiations unfold.

-If you live in a state where comparative negligence prevails, you can end up with reduced compensation if the insurance company proves you were to blame for the accident, or even if you were partly to blame.
-If the insurer can prove you were more than half responsible, they are not obliged to pay you compensation.
+If you live in a state with comparative negligence laws, you can end up with reduced compensation if the insurance company proves you were partly to blame for the accident.
+In some states, if the insurer can prove you were more than half responsible, they are not obligated to pay you compensation.

 Significant Compensation Value